Durango Bill's

 Etc. for all possible moves through 31 turns.

-If you wrote a computer program using this simple algorithm and had a super computer that could generate and process 1 billion of these potential games per second, it would still take well over 18,000 years to complete the search of the 577+ quintillion possible games.
+If you wrote a computer program using this simple algorithm and had a super computer that could generate and process 1 billion of these potential games per second, it would take over 18,000 years to complete the search of the 577+ quintillion possible games.
 Thus, we will look for a better algorithm.

+The depth first search can be modified to run much faster.
 We note that the peg solitaire board has 33 holes.
 Each hole can either be empty or it can contain a peg.
 Thus there is a maximum of 2^33 = 8,589,934,592 combinations of holes that may or may not have a peg in them.
-Many of these combinations can not occur in a real game.
-A further substantial reduction in the number of position combinations is realized when you adjust for rotations and reflections.
-Thus we will design a computer program that keeps track of the number of solutions that are possible as it searches from each possible position.
-When a subsequent set of moves reaches and recognizes one of these positions, it can merely add the number of solutions found earlier without having to retrace the same search pattern.
-It turns out that "only" 23,475,688 unique patterns are encountered (adjusted for the 8 rotation/reflection variations).
+Most of these combinations can not occur in a standard game.
+(If you are just solving for total game positions, a further substantial reduction in the number of combinations could be realized if you adjust for rotations and reflections.
+However, there is a lot of overhead involved, and the bottom line is that this memory reduction isn't worth the trouble.)

-Thus our computer program will modify the earlier "For each of ..." algorithm as follows:
+Thus our computer program will modify the earlier "For each of ..." algorithm as follows: A stack is used to keep track of where the search is, how many solutions have been found, what trial move to try next, etc.

-Initially, start the brute force search using the nested "For each of ..." loops.
+Initially, start the brute force search using the equivalent of the nested "For each of ..." loops.
 Data for the current position in the search tree is kept in a stack.
-As each minor subtree search is completed, a record is saved in the history arrays.
+As each minor subtree search is completed, a record is saved in the history array.
 Each of these records contains information on how many solutions were found, plus a look-up system that can identify the particular board position and a method to rapidly find these results when needed at some future time in the search pattern.

 The outline for the algorithm then becomes: